Chapter 1. Overview

 1.3.
 Puppet Performance and Scalability on Satellite 6

-The performance of Puppet in Satellite 6 is driven more by the Satellite and Capsule storage capacity, CPU performance, and available memory, than by application limitations.
+The performance of Puppet in Satellite 6 is influenced more by the Satellite and Capsule storage capacity, CPU performance, and available memory, than by application limitations.
 Therefore, testing of your hardware and configuration is the only way to be sure the performance is acceptable for your needs.